DevTrainings/GitTraining/13-RemoteRepositorySetup/README.md

 * In real world you would have a remote copy for several reasons:
   * Backup of the code (remote repository is backup on its own but the server usually has a backup too).
-  * You would have a central repository shared by multiple developers.
+  * Central repository shared by multiple developers.
 * Since _GIT_ is distributed source control management system you usually have multiple copies of the repository on various places.
   * All the copies are exactly same and equivalent.